guicaro/zealblog/_posts/2020-03-05-top-5-yogic-practices-staying-well-during-covid-19.md

    b.
 5:2 fasting: fast for 2 different days each week, which means eating just 500-700 calories worth of food and drink on those days.
 Eat normally on the other 5 days.

 Of course, don’t forget to wash hands, wear masks, and no handshakes.
 Only Namaste!
 Want to learn more?
-Feel free to [message](/contact.html) or [schedule](/appointments.html) a free consultation with me.
+Feel free to [message](/contact.html) me.

 Love and light,
 Zeal